-The principal activity of the Group during the year was the sales and distribution of licensed veterinary medicines and companion animal identification products and services to companion animal veterinary markets.
+The principal activity of the Group during the year was the sale and distribution of licensed veterinary pharmaceuticals and identification products and services to companion animal veterinary markets.

 Business Review and Future Developments

-A review of the business and future developments is provided in the Chairman’s Statement, Chief Executive’s Review and Financial Review.
+A review of the business and future developments is provided in the Chairman's Statement, Chief Executive's Review and Chief Financial Officer's Review.